 Teriparatide

-Parathyroid-hormone fragment (PTH 1-34).
-FDA-approved as Forteo for severe osteoporosis.
-Anabolic for bone — opposite of bisphosphonates.
+A bone-building drug.
+A parathyroid-hormone fragment (PTH 1-34), FDA-approved as Forteo for severe osteoporosis.
+Anabolic for bone, the opposite of bisphosphonates.

 Teriparatide is the active piece of parathyroid hormone (PTH 1-34).
 FDA-approved as Forteo for severe osteoporosis.
 Unlike most osteoporosis drugs, it actually builds new bone instead of just slowing bone loss.
 Daily injection, capped at 24 months total lifetime use per FDA label.